JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/jsopx.AngularCore/Master/p1/v1/Includes/Content/Template/README/Usage.md

     - Check `JsopX.AngularCore` and click **OK**.

 2. **Use the Common Code**:
-   - You can now use the JSopX™ Angular Core Razor Class Library from the `JSopX.AngularCore` project in your other projects.
+   - You can now use the JSopX™ Angular Core from the `JSopX.AngularCore` project in your other projects.

 ### Example: Blazor Project

 **In `JsopX.BlazorServerCore`**:

-1. **Reference the Angular Core Razor Class Library Project**:
+1. **Reference the Angular Core Project**:
     - Add a reference to `JsopX.AngularCore` in `JsopX.BlazorServerCore`.

 2. **Use Static Files in Razor Components**: